thatcherfreeman/utility-dctls/README.md

 ---

+### LGGO Temperature Tint DCTL
+Recreation of the Primaries wheels LGGO controls, but parameterized for use without trackballs by offering temperature and tint for each of the trackballs.
+Hopefully for most shots, you would only have to control the "global" and "temperature" sliders, reducing your decision making to only two controls.

+Additionally, I offer some onfiguration options.
+You can opt into having a "better gamma" control which switches out the usual Gamma curve `f(x) = pow(x, gamma)` for an alternative smooth function with a similar shape, but does not have infinite slope at `f(0)` and is linear outside of the 0-1 range.
+To my knowledge, this function was made by Max Kiesele, who deserves credit for his cleverness.

+You can also configure whether the temperature and tint controls keep the luminance, mean, min, or max of the parameters fixed.
+This is useful if you want your lift adjustment to only raise the black point, or if you want the gain adjustment to only lower the white point.

+Because this is similar to the Primaries wheels, it operates in whatever color space you offer it.
+I assume it'll feel best in some log space though.

+#### DCTL Parameters

+**Lift/Gamma/Gain/Offset Global**: Raises or lowers Lift/Gamma/Gain/Offset in all three channesl by the same amount

+**Lift/Gamma/Gain/Offset Temperature/Tint**: Keeps the global control fixed, but adjusts temperature and tint on the designated wheel.
+The temperature adjustment is in the direction of **Temperature Axis Hue**, with right being warmer.

+**Temperature Axis Hue**: Control what hue is associated with pushing right on any of the temperature sliders.
+Tint is applied at this angle plus 90 degrees.

+**Use Better Gamma**: If checked, uses the alternative gamma function.
+This will not match the Resolve Gamma wheel, but it may be preferable.

+**Normalize Lift/Gamma/Gain/Offset WB**: Control how you want these wheels to each behave.
+EG if you set **Normalize Offset WB** to Max and raise the **Offset Temperature**, then this adjustment will generally leave the red channel as-is and offset down the green and blue channels in order to make the image warmer.
+EG an offset balance adjustment will ensure that the maximum offset adjustment applied to the channels remains at zero.

+---

 ### Linear Contrast DCTL

 Applies a power function to the RGB channels, keeping 0.18 unchanged.
 This DCTL expects a scene linear image.